 As I cut these into fairly small squares and tried to make them look, er, dainty, I’m also entering my jammy flapjacks into Treat Petite with Cakeyboi and The Baking Explorer.
-The theme is Spring into Easter this month and whilst these aren’t specifically spring like, they are drizzled with chocolate which has to make you think of Easter 😉
+The theme is Spring into Easter this month.
+Whilst the flapjacks aren’t specifically spring like, they are drizzled with chocolate.
+Now if that doesn’t make you think of Easter, nothing will 😉

-As the oats were bought from our local health food shop and won a prize for me into the bargain, I am entering these oath flapjacks into Shop Local over at Elizabeth’s Kitchen.
+As the oats were bought from our local health food shop and won a prize for me into the bargain, I am entering these oaty flapjacks into Shop Local over at Elizabeth’s Kitchen.

-And as these saucy jammy flapjacks are definitely my idea of fun, I’m also sending these off to Laura at I’d Much Rather Bake Than … for her monthly Biscuit Barrel challenge.
+Finally, as these saucy jammy flapjacks are definitely my idea of fun, I’m sending them off to Laura at I’d Much Rather Bake Than … for her monthly Biscuit Barrel challenge.